rewgs/grim/README.md

 # Reaify - Rewgs' Extension for the Reaper API.

 Reaify is a library that provides a more object-oriented approach for interacting with both the Reaper Lua API, as well as the Ultraschall API.
+Powers the [`rea`](https://github.com/rewgs/rea) script library.

 ## What's with the name?